 How does Fermi Surface Nesting form CDW?

 In a quasi-one-dimensional metal, its total electronic energy can be lowered if an energy gap open is at |kF |, kF being a Fermi wavevector.
 The electron states that have the energy less than EF, Fermi energy, and wave vectors less than |kF| are located inside the Fermi surface.
-The electron states that do not meet the conditions, outside the Fermi surface, will be empty As the electrons are filled up with Fermi energy, the electrons are relocated and form a new periodicity.
+The electron states that do not meet the conditions, outside the Fermi surface, will be empty.
+As the electrons are filled up with Fermi energy, the electrons are relocated and form a new periodicity.
 This new periodicity, kF, opens the energy gap.
 Consequently, it lowers the total energy of the system.

 Charge Density Waves states in 1T- TaS2